joytou/ThinJS/README.en.md

 #### Instructions

-For details, please refer to the usage method in [project home page] (http://joytouwu.gite.io/thinjs)!
+For details, please refer to the usage method in [project home page](http://joytouwu.gitee.io/thinjs/)!

 #### Contribution